AFT Fathom FAQ

 Can I customize the junction icons in AFT Fathom?

 No, AFT Fathom icons are in a resource file that cannot be edited by the user.
-This capability is planned for a future release.

 What is the limit to the size of model I can create with AFT Fathom?

 There are no theoretical limits to model size, but there are a few practical limits.
 First, AFT Fathom accepts pipe and junction ID numbers up to 9999.
 This limits the model size to 10,000 pipes and 10,000 junctions.
 Before you reach that limit, however, you will likely encounter a limitation of your available RAM to hold all of the solver parameters.
 To determine how much RAM you need, add up the number of branches and tees in the model.
 Take the square of this number.
 Then multiply it by 32 to get the amount of RAM that must be available.
 For example, with 1,000 branches and tees, the square is 1 million, and after multiplying by 32 you need 32 million bytes of RAM (i.e., 32 MB).